CCPBioSim/CodeEntropy/docs/getting_started.rst

      This doesn't work on Windows!!!

-A quick and easy way to get started is to use the command-line tool which you can run in bash by simply typing ``CodeEntropyPoseidon``
+A quick and easy way to get started is to use the command-line tool which you can run in bash by simply typing ``CodeEntropy``

 For help
 ^^^^^^^^^^^
 .. code-block:: bash

-    CodeEntropyPoseidon -h
+    CodeEntropy -h

 Arguments
 ^^^^^^^^^^^^^
+Arguments should go in a config.yaml file.
+The values in the yaml file can be overridden by command line arguments.
+The top_traj_file argument is necessary to identify your simulation data, the others can use default values.

 .. list-table:: Arguments
    :widths: 20 30 10 10